varya/ds-breakfast-01-2021/index.md

 Both Styleguidist and Storybook have additional plugins for visual regression tests, sometimes more than one.
 With that plugins, the set up is just installing one more npm package.
-And since the whole interface is already divided into isolated components, running the tests are easy.
+And since the whole interface is already divided into isolated components, running the tests is easy.

 Combining this idea with generating documenttaion from custom source, you can take advantage of the plugins even for non-React projects.